USGS-CMG/stglib/doc/vec.rst

 Then use :doc:`runots.py </runots>` to process using the two :doc:`configuration files </config>`.

-Use stglib's built-in wave-statistics toolbox to compute a wave-statistics file (``runots vec nc2waves``).
+Use stglib's built-in wave-statistics toolbox to compute a wave-statistics file (``runots.py vec nc2waves``).

 **Experimental** PUV support is also present.
 Testing welcome!